miriamposner/unix/getting_started_with_commandline.md

 ## 10. Move into a specific folder

-![Move into a specific folder](steps-getting_started_with_unix/step-9.jpeg) On a Mac, there's a cool way to move directly into the folder you're interested in.
+![Move into a specific folder](steps-getting_started_with_unix/step-9.jpeg) There's a cool way to move directly into the folder you're interested in.
 We'll use this trick to navigate to the folder you downloaded at the beginning of this tutorial.
 First, type

     cd

 Next locate the icon for the folder your downloaded.
 (Mine is in my Downloads folder.)

 Then drag the folder icon directly onto the terminal window and drop it there.
-The terminal will automatically display the folder's absolute path.
+The terminal will automatically display the folder's **absolute path**.
 (My path looks weird because I have Dropbox installed on my computer.)

 Then type **control e** to move your cursor to the end of the line.